Hank Parker Jr.: Career

 In 2001, Parker switched to the No. 36 GNC Live Well Chevy for Cicci-Welliver Racing.
 He finished 15th in points, and collected his first win at the Auto Club 300.
 At the end of the season, his team was sold to Wayne Jesel and switched to Dodge for the 2002 season.
 He won another race at Pikes Peak International Raceway and had eight top-tens.
 He also made his Winston Cup debut, driving the No. 91 USG Dodge for Evernham Motorsports at North Carolina Speedway.
 He started 25th and finished 33rd, four laps down.

 At the end of the 2002 season, Parker was to take GNC over to ppc Racing but due to a new law that restricts advertising with supplements, this caused GNC to leave NASCAR and therefore, leaving him without a full-time ride into 2003.
 He began the season running a pair of races for Brewco Motorsports, finishing sixth at Darlington Raceway.
 He ran four more races that season splitting time between NEMCO Motorsports and Chance 2 Motorsports, finishing fifth twice.
 He also made his Craftsman Truck Series debut driving the No. 75 for Spears Motorsports, posting two top-ten finishes.

 In 2004, Parker signed to drive for Innovative Motorsports' new Craftsman Truck team.
 He had four top-tens and finished seventeenth in points.
-Unfortunately, Innovative closed its doors at the end of the season, leaving Parker unemployed again.
-He made his last start in 2005 filling for Carl Edwards at Nashville.
-He won the pole, but finished 20th.
+Unfortunately, Innovative closed its doors at the end of the season, leaving Parker unemployed again, he would join Roush Racing to mentor rising star Carl Edwards from 2005 to 2006, he would also qualify Edwards car when he was at the Nextel Cup tracks for qualifying.
+He made his last start in 2005 filling for Carl Edwards at Nashville as Carl convinced team owner Jack Roush to let Hank give it a shot.
+He won his second and final Busch Series pole, but finished twentieth.

-Parker then decided to retire from racing; he joined his father and brother to produce Hank Parker 3D, an outdoors-themed television show.
+Parker then decided to retire from racing to focus on family.
+He would later join his father and brother Billy to produce Hank Parker 3D, an outdoors-themed television show, then Hank Parker's Flesh and Blood, a hunting show.

+Personal life

+Parker is a devout Christian.
+He is also friends with Dale Earnhardt Jr. as they met when they were kids on a fishing trip as his father Hank Parker was friends with the late Dale Earnhardt.
+Parker currently works at Snowbird Wilderness Outfitters, a Christian camp in Andrews North Carolina as a preacher time to time while also working as Executive Director of Sales, Marketing & Programming.